Semipalatinsk Test Site: Legacy

-The Soviet Union conducted its last tests in 1989.
+The Soviet government conducted its last tests in 1989.
 After the Soviet Union collapsed in 1991, the site was neglected.
 Fissile material was left behind in mountain tunnels and bore holes, virtually unguarded and vulnerable to scavengers, rogue states, or potential terrorists.
 The secret cleanup of Semipalatinsk was made public in the 2010s.

 After some of the tests, radioactive material remained on the now abandoned area, including significant amounts of plutonium.
 The risk that material might fall into the hands of scavengers or terrorists was considered one of the largest nuclear security threats since the collapse of the Soviet Union.
 The operation to address the problem involved, in part, pouring special concrete into test holes, to bind the waste plutonium.
 In other cases, horizontal mine test holes were sealed and the entrances covered over.
-Finally in October 2012, Kazakh, Russian, and American nuclear scientists and engineers celebrated the completion of a secret 17-year, $150 million operation to secure the plutonium in the tunnels of the mountains.
+In October 2012, Kazakh, Russian, and American nuclear scientists and engineers celebrated the completion of a secret 17-year, $150 million operation to secure the plutonium in the tunnels of the mountains.

 Large parts of the STS have opened up since 2014, and economic activity has resumed: mostly mining, but also agriculture and tourism.
 As with other areas affected by radioactivity, the lack of human interference has made the STS a haven for wildlife.

-The people within Koyan, Kazakhstan have been affected by the radiation and have suffered from radiation caused illnesses just as other surrounding areas have.
-However, unlike other communities, some citizens of Koyan have formed an identity around this fact.
-Some have even considered themselves to be a new breed of human, a step-up evolution.
+Residents of the test site's surrounding area in the Kazakh Steppe have been affected by the radiation and have suffered from radiation caused illnesses just as other surrounding areas have.
+However, unlike other communities, some Kazakhs have formed an identity around this fact.
+Some have even considered themselves to be a new breed of human.
 As they understand it, they are mutants who have grown and adapted to the radiation present in their home.
-In their eyes, the air and food are poisonous, and the people consume this and yet live.
-Thus, they must be adapting to the radiation and that is why people only get a 'little sick'.
+According to unconfirmed sources, the residents' opinion, the air and the food are toxic, and the people consume this and live.
+They believe they must be adapting to the radiation and that is why people only get a 'little sick'.
 They even have begun to believe that they are so used to radiation that their bodies require it.
-This belief has stemmed from the fact that many individuals who moved away from the city died within two years.
-As such, to some left behind, it seems that the lack of radiation killed them.
+This belief has stemmed from the fact that many individuals who left in favour of opportunities in cities have died soon after.
+Although the evidence villagers cite is anecdotal, and most of the deaths were as a result of alcoholism, overdose, and other challenges that arose after a failure to adapt to a new way of life, to some left behind, it seems that the lack of radiation killed them.
 This has further cemented their belief that they are 'radioactive mutants'.